 Biden to announce new rule requiring airlines to disclose "true cost" of plane tickets

-Biden to announce new rule requiring airlines to disclose "true cost" of plane ticketsget the free app

 Washington — President Biden will announce a new initiative Monday that would eventually allow consumers to see a more complete price on airline tickets — including baggage and change fees — before they buy, as the White House continues to search for ways to lower costs for Americans amid persistently high inflation.